 - Red clover is used to help in alleviating night sweats and hot flashes, but studies have not shown consistent evidence of its effectiveness.
 NCCIH reports that most research shows red clover supplements do not prevent hot flashes.3 One study reports that short-term use of red clover by postmenopausal women may have small health benefits on bone mass density, cognitive abilities, and plasma lipid concentrations due to the presence of estrogen-like compounds called isoflavones.4 However, isoflavones’ estrogen-like nature also may increase the risk of endometrial and breast cancers, which are sensitive to estrogen.
 There’s a need for more research on this topic.
 Women who are pregnant, breastfeeding or have hormone-sensitive cancers, such as estrogen-receptor-positive breast cancer, should not use this supplement.

 The NWHN notes that herbal supplements cannot be assumed to be safe for short- or long-term use just because they are “natural.”
 Also, supplement manufacturers are not required to obtain approval from the U.S. Food and Drug Administration (FDA), so be cautious when considering these products.
 It is important to be as informed as possible about any product you use for health reasons.
 Discuss with your healthcare provider about possible ways to reduce menopausal symptoms and be sure to inform her if you’re using an herbal supplement.
-For more information, see the feature article, and check out NWHN’s Fact Sheet on herbs and phytoestrogens.
+For more information, see the feature article, and check out NWHN’s Consumer Health Information on herbs and phytoestrogens.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.